Geert-Jan77/sidecutters/doc/Compile MacOS.md

 ### Optional

-Apple does not include the actual GNU C/C++ compiler in the command-line tool for Xcode, or Xcode itself.
+Apple does not include the actual GNU C/C++ compiler in the command-line tool for Xcode.
 The **gcc** "compatibility" command is a special build of clang/clang++ that is using older gcc compatibility.
 To get the real GNU C/C++ package (and its libraries) installed into the /usr/local tree:

         Install Homebrew package manager